 Applicants seeking admission must have an earned bachelor’s degree from a regionally accredited U.S. college or university, or hold an equivalent degree from an institution of higher education outside of the United States.
 Students in the process of completing a bachelor’s degree may be awarded admission to a program, with their enrollment contingent upon the successful completion of their degree.

-All applicants must submit application forms and official transcripts from all previously attended institutions of higher education.
+All applicants must submit the application and official transcripts from all previously attended institutions of higher education.
 In addition, a personal statement (outlined below), two letters of recommendation (outlined below) and current resume are required.

 The personal statement is 500+ words that addresses the experiences that have led you to pursue a master's degree at this point in your life and what you see yourself doing professionally upon completion of your master's degree.